 Note that you may be interviewed by one or two interviewers, depending on your topic and their expertise.

-You must apply by Friday of Week 5 of your third Hilary Term (or 5th Hilary Term if part-time).
+You are expected to apply Friday of Week 5 of your third Hilary Term (or 5th Hilary Term if part-time).

 The GSO.14 Applications to confirm DPhil status form shall be accompanied by: